 There were five of us today: my wife and I, two friends and one of their daughters.
 Nara is well-suited to families and if you have children.

 A casual, fifteen-minute stroll soon takes you away from the familiar clamour, bustle and bright colours of the covered shopping streets and arcades, into Naramachi – a traditional part of the city.

 It’s this district which provides plenty of the well-preserved nostalgia that my wife and I are such suckers for.

 We stopped for an early lunch at a great little restaurant Kana Kana.
 Seating options for both Western-style (with table and chairs) or Japanese (kick off shoes, no chairs, sit on the floor) are offered, as was a tempting set menu of various curries (something of a staple in the modern Japanese diet).

 The edge was taken off of the cold January air outside by traditional oil stove heaters

 I opted for the chicken and spinach curry – which came up (slightly alarmingly) a totally deep green but tasted lovely – if you’re a spinach fan that is!
-Having filled ourselves sufficiently, we the five of us continued on our way.
+Having filled ourselves sufficiently, the five of us continued on our way.

 If you’ve even been fortunate enough to visit a traditional Japanese town, you’ll know just how easy it is to feel as though you’ve stepped back in time.